 In accordance with the Compassionate Use of Medical Cannabis Program, qualifying students are allowed to utilize medical cannabis infused products while at school and school events.
-Please contact the building principal for additional information.
+A parent or guardian or other designated caregiver is allowed to administer the product subject to the restrictions outlined in 105 ILCS 5/22-33.
+A school administrator may administer the product, and a student who is a registered qualifying patient may self-administer the product under the supervision of a school administrator, subject to the restrictions outlined in 105 ILCS 5/22-33.
 Discipline of a student for being administered a product by a designated caregiver pursuant to this procedure is prohibited.
 The school may not deny a student attendance at a school solely because he or she requires administration of the product during school hours.